 In 2002 I moved to white lights, and that helped considerably, providing the powered ornaments with the energy they needed and brightening the tree considerably, but it was still too dim.
 And there was another problem that adding another strand of white lights wouldn’t solve — the tree just didn’t move.
-I don’t mean that it didn’t physically move — memories of my grandparents fake-fruit covered artificial rotating tree are enough to turn me off to spinning trees in general.
+I don’t mean that it didn’t physically move (memories of my grandparents’ fake-fruit-covered artificial rotating tree are enough to turn me off to spinning Christmas trees)l.
 What I mean is that it didn’t have any visual motion to it — it just sat there.

 I remedied that problem by adding chasing lights to the tree in 2003.
-These lights are encased in a plastic tube (a la Buck Rogers’ runways, which furthers the sci-fi theme) and “chase” each other up the tree.
-It worked out great — the lights animate the tree while simultaneously providing the extra boost of illumination the ornaments needed.
+These lights were encased in a plastic tube (a la Buck Rogers’ runway lights, which furthers the sci-fi theme) and “chased” each other up the tree.
+It worked out great — the lights animated the tree while simultaneously providing the boost of illumination the ornaments needed.

 The Second Iteration

-It was pre-lit, and to make sure I don’t lose any of these not-easily-replaceable bulbs, I use a secondary string to power the tree’s myriad ornaments.
-The other notable upgrade in 2004 was the addition of the “geek” tree skirt.
+It was pre-lit, and to make sure I don’t lose any of these not-easily-replaceable bulbs, I use a second string to power the tree’s myriad ornaments.
+The other notable upgrade in 2004 was the addition of the “geek tree” skirt.
 Made by my mom as a Christmas present, the quilted skirt features rockets and ringed planets on a blue background.

 In 2005 I finally found an adequate tree topper — a 6.5″ tall Santa Yoda.
-He’s attached to the top of the tree with rubber bands, which have proven remarkably effective in keeping him in place.
+Since he wasn’t designed as a tree topper, I had to attach him with strategically placed rubber bands.

 The Third Iteration